-Assessment is generally carried out in the apprentice's place of work but where this is not possible assessment can be carried out in a training environment, but the situation should reflect a real work environment as far as possible.
-Lantra provides a guidance document for those delivering and assessing the Environmental Conservation or Estate Maintenance SVQs which provides clarification on delivery and assessment and sets out where simulation is allowed.
+Assessment is generally carried out in the candidate's place of work but where this is not possible assessment can be carried out in a training environment, but the situation should reflect a real work environment as far as possible.
+Lantra provides a guidance document for those delivering and assessing the Environmental Conservation SVQs which provides clarification on delivery and assessment and sets out where simulation is allowed.
 Simulation must be agreed with the External Verifier first.